 The 2017 Congressional App Challenge is now accepting entries!
-I am once again pleased to have this opportunity to participate in this exciting competition which is open to all high school aged students in the 11th Congressional District of Virginia.
+I am once again pleased to have this opportunity to participate in this exciting competition which is open to all middle school and high school students in the 11th Congressional District of Virginia.

 The Congressional App Challenge is a competition aimed at encouraging U.S. high school students to learn how to code by creating their own applications.
 The Challenge is intended to highlight the value of computer science and STEM (Science, Technology, Engineering and Math) education and encourage students to engage in these fields.
 By encouraging and recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.
 For complete registration information and resources, please visit the Congressional App Challenge Website here.